kornelGIT2/real-estate-app/README.md

 ## Background

-The real estate application offers responsive and minimalistic design tailored for an optimal user experience.
+The real estate application offers responsive and minimalistic design for an optimal user experience.
-It boasts an intuitive interface that seamlessly integrates an interactive map feature, allowing users to explore properties with ease.
-With a multitude of filtering options, users can refine their search based on specific criteria.
+Provides an intuitive interface that integrates an interactive map feature.
+With a multitude of url-based filtering and sorting options, users can refine their search based on specific criteria.

 ## Technology Stack